Is Plea Bargaining in Legal Systems Really Necessary?

 Incentives behind Plea Bargaining for Judges, Prosecutors, and Defendants

 A criminal defendant, prosecutor or judge may have countless reasons for considering a plea bargain to a full trial.
 Trials take days, weeks, months or even years to complete, and judges and prosecutors may feel the increased pressure to quicken things in the court system.
 On his part, the defendant, who may be facing several other charges and a very long jail term, can have almost all the charges dropped and also the jail term reduced extensively.
-Further, the high attorney fees normally imposed on cases makes the trial’s cost unfavorable for those involved, and as such, disposing a case a long time before trial has a very large impact particularly to the defendant (Fisher, 2007).
+Further, the high attorney fees normally imposed on cases make the trial’s cost unfavorable for those involved, and as such, disposing of a case a long time before the trial has a very large impact, particularly to the defendant.

-The defendant may also consider taking a plea bargain to evade having a lot of offences on their records.
+The defendant may also consider taking a plea bargain to evade having a lot of offenses on their records.
 This is attributed to the fact that being convicted of some crimes may lead to some professional licenses being forfeited.
 Similarly, people convicted of felonies cannot own firearms, vote, or in certain court proceedings not allowed to testify as witnesses.
-Employers may also reduce to hire such people in the future.
-These and several other reasons makes plea bargaining an acceptable choice by defendants.
+Employers may also reduce hiring such people in the future.
+These and several other reasons make plea bargaining an acceptable choice by defendants.

-The defense on the other hand, will have very little work to do, and also monetary advantage when there is a successful plea bargain.
-The prosecutor therefore, gets a conviction and in this regard, may make alterations to the case in whatever way they see fit.
-Similarly, prosecutors are concerned with their congested calenders which mean that they are overworked and may need to work extra hours if the cases are to continue.
-They therefore, opt for plea bargaining to ease the work and get their calendars free (Johnson, 2003).
+The defense, on the other hand, will have very little work to do, and also a monetary advantage when there is a successful plea bargain.
+The prosecutor, therefore, gets a conviction and in this regard, may make alterations to the case in whatever way they see fit.
+Similarly, prosecutors are concerned with their congested calendars which means that they are overworked and may need to work extra hours if the cases are to continue.
+They, therefore, opt for plea bargaining to ease the work and get their calendars free.

 For judges, their primary incentive is moving along their clogged calendars.
 Since they do not have the time to try all the cases that come to them, and some jails are overcrowded, they tend to release some convicted individuals before the end of their sentences.
-Their believe is that, plea bargains help to pass out offenders who may serve a longer time and as such reduce congestions in courts and in prison.
+Their belief is that plea bargains help to pass out offenders who may serve a long time and as such reduce congestions in courts and in prison.
 The justice system has in the past few decades relied heavily on plea bargains to enable the system to move quickly.
-The judge is able to dispose a case that involves a plea much quicker and move on to the next one and in this way, the justice system is speeded (Bowen, 2009).
+The judge is able to dispose of a case that involves a plea much quicker and move on to the next one and in this way, the justice system is speeded.

 Disadvantages of Plea Bargaining

-Moreover, a prosecutor and a judge are not the final decision makers even if a plea works out and the defendant pleads guilty.
+Moreover, a prosecutor and a judge are not the final decision-makers even if a plea works out and the defendant pleads guilty.
 In this light, if for anything the court turns down the plea, then the case will have to proceed all the way.
 The evidence presented to the court could have been altered and this could provide a loophole for dangerous criminals to get away with serious crimes.
 The innocent may also plead guilty to crimes they did not even commit since they fear getting a greater sentence once convicted, and this comes from the manipulations and threats that prosecutors use to intimidate them and make them plead guilty to a less serious crime.
-This therefore, means that the rights of the accused are mostly ignored by prosecutors in the quest to get them to plead (Bowers, 2003).
+This, therefore, means that the rights of the accused are mostly ignored by prosecutors in the quest to get them to plead.

 How Plea Bargaining Undermines the system of Law

 In essence, plea bargaining tends to undermine the system of law in many ways.
 To begin with, it actually stops the criminal justice system from happening.
 This is because it offers deals to the offenders of the law enabling them to get a lesser sentence instead of letting them pay for their crimes by serving a jail term.
 This is the absolute opposite of justice.
 There is evidence to suggest that 6 out of 10 cases get plea bargains yet the cases are pretty open.
-This method puts the rule of justice in criminal’s hands and puts unnecessary fear in innocent people’s hearts.
+This method puts the rule of justice in criminals’ hands and puts unnecessary fear in innocent people’s hearts.
 Further, it enables guilty criminals to get minimal and outrageous sentences.
-What is more, plea bargaining have been found to make the process of law cheaper and weakens the retribution process.
-By putting the power of signing retribution on prosecutors, it creates loopholes for corruption and bias (Bohm, 2006).
+What is more, plea bargaining has been found to make the process of law cheaper and weaken the retribution process.
+By putting the power of signing retribution on prosecutors, it creates loopholes for corruption and bias.

-Plea bargaining is prosecutors and judge’s way of convicting as many people as possible without having to go through expensive trials.
+Plea bargaining is prosecutors' and judges’ way of convicting as many people as possible without having to go through expensive trials.
 Prosecutors charge suspects then get the grand jury to impeach.
 Additionally, the prosecutors get charges on people who may never have the courage to stand for themselves in courts and they have no evidence for backing up the high charges they are accusing defendants with.
 As a result, a plea bargain seems like a very good deal due to the lower and fewer charges that come with it.
-This is an easy way for prosecutors, magistrates and judges, but undermines every right of defendants and the due process of the law entirely (Bohm, 2006).
+This is an easy way for prosecutors, magistrates, and judges, but undermines every right of defendants and the due process of the law entirely.